Scripture Treasury

 Historical Example

 During the iconoclastic and later Arian periods, broad public pressure demanded compromise.
 Yet orthodox bishops, religious houses, and faithful laity preserved received worship and doctrine at great cost.
-Their witness shows that remnant fidelity is concrete: sacraments, creeds, and apostolic worship endure not by rhetoric, but by endurance.
+Their witness shows that remnant fidelity is concrete: Sacraments, creeds, and apostolic worship endure not by rhetoric, but by endurance.

 Application to the Present Crisis